 - 2. Optional: From the Timeout Rejection Handler list, select the handler to use for an expired request. - 3.
 Optional: From the Deny Rejection Handler list, select the handler to use for a denied request. - 10.
 Click Save.

 Adding PingAuthorize access control rules

-Add an access control rule to contact PingAuthorize for access information.
+Add an access control rule to contact PingAuthorize or PingOne Authorize for access information.